cslamar/cslamar.github.io/content/articles/midi-mixer-part-2/index.md

 * In the right pane, search for "SoundSource" then drag the "Set Source Volume" to the center pane
   * Click "Source" and choose your desired app (Roon in my example)
   * Right click on the `100%` text and click "Select Variable"
-    * There should be an entry called `VolString` below the "Get Variable" block before the current block, click once on `VolString`
+    * There should be an entry called `VolString` or `Value` below the "Get Variable" block before the current block, click once on `VolString` or `Value`
-      * If you don't see `VolString`, save your shortcut, close it, and reopen it.
+      * If you don't see `VolString` or `Value`, save your shortcut, close it, and reopen it.
 The correct label should be there now.

 ### Keyboard Maestro Part 2